Adobe Creative Suite: Creative Suite 6 and discontinuation

-On May 5, 2013, during the opening keynote of its Adobe MAX conference, Adobe announced that it was retiring the "Creative Suite" branding in favor of "Creative Cloud", and making all future feature updates to its software (now appended with "CC" instead of "CS", e.g. Photoshop CC) available via the Creative Cloud subscription service rather than through the purchasing of perpetual licenses.
+On May 5, 2013, during the opening keynote of its Adobe MAX conference, Adobe announced that it was retiring the "Creative Suite" branding entirely in favor of "Creative Cloud", and making all future feature updates to its software available via the Creative Cloud subscription service; perpetual licenses were to be discontinued.
+Adobe's decision to make the subscription service the only sales route for its creative software was met with strong criticism.